Sup0rsonic/EDLC/README.md

 > A: By reading your game logs, the program provides you a totally not realistic cockpit cat meowing feedback of limpets.

 > Q: How do you implement it?
 Was there any cat hurt in the process?
-> A: We throws a cat into your limpet controller.
-As long as your ship remains intact, it will be safe.
+> A: We throws a cat into your limpets.
+In case the limpet blows up or crashes or you just left or expired or failed, the cat will back to your ship by a jetpack with portable warp drive.

 > Q: How can I run it?
 > A: Start the file before the game start or after the game start, as long as the game and the program is up and running, it will work.